Lampton School: History

-One of Britain's most high-profile unsolved murders occurred outside the school in September 1975.
-At approximately 11:20pm on the evening of 3 September 1975, a 16-year-old schoolgirl named Lynne Weedon was hit over the head with a blunt object by an unidentified attacker in the 'School Walk' alleyway (also known as the 'Short Hedges'), which provides access to the school from the Great West Road.

-The site of Weedon's murder remains largely unchanged today.
-The electricity sub-station where she was found remains next to the School Walk alleyway, as does the original fence she was thrown over by her attacker.

 Academic performance

 The last OFSTED inspection, in 2013, found the school to be "outstanding".
 In 2009 Ofsted highlighted Lampton as one of 67 good schools serving disadvantaged communities.

 Prime Minister's Global Fellowship

-The school has a good record of students attaining places on the Prime Minister's Global Fellowship programme.
+The school has had students attaining places on the Prime Minister's Global Fellowship programme.
 The school achieved its first student in the inaugural year of the programme, 2008, and in 2009 had two more successful applicants.